drorata/mlem-review/README.md

 In [`train_and_persist.py`](./train_and_persist.py) we, well, train and persist the model.
 Again, in `dvc.yaml` this script is used as the second stage.
-Here's it is important to pay more attention to the `mlem.api.save()` statement:
+Here it is important to pay more attention to the `mlem.api.save()` statement:

 ```python
 save(